 Building a road approach or upgrading your driveway?
 Did you know, Wheatland County residents are able to purchase crushed gravel and pitrun at a reduced cost?

-Starting in 2021, residents will be able to redeem their gravel tickets between 9 a.m. and 3 p.m. on the set days and locations as outlined below:
+Residents are able to redeem gravel tickets between 8 a.m. and 4 p.m. on the set days and locations as outlined below:

 To collect gravel on the dates and at the locations noted above, please park at the gravel sales sign and stay in your vehicle until the loader operator notifies you to proceed.

 - Crush: 1 tonne = 0.79 cubic yards or 1 cubic yard = 1.27 tonnes